The Umbraco Backoffice

 It is worth noting that the dashboard will be transformed into your workspace when working with content and media.

-To switch between workspace and dashboard you can select nodes for workspace and the top of the Section tree for Dashboards.
+To switch between workspace and dashboard you can select pages for workspace and the top of the Section tree for Dashboards.

 The backoffice is divided into sections you will see this in a menu bar in the top of the page.
 The sections are as follows: